 If your Home Theatre System has an HDMI ARC connection, you can use any HDMI connection on the TV to connect.
 With HDMI ARC, you do not need to connect the extra audio cable.
 The HDMI ARC connection combines both signals.
+All HDMI connections on the TV can offer the Audio Return Channel (ARC) signal.
+But once you connected the Home Theatre System, the TV can only send the ARC signal to this HDMI connection.

-If the Home Theatre System has no HDMI ARC connection, add an optical audio cable to send the sound of the TV picture to the Home Theatre System.
+If the Home Theatre System has no HDMI ARC connection, add an optical audio cable (Toslink) to send the sound of the TV picture to the Home Theatre System.